 Hytech-imaging / Pelagis Observatory UAR 3462 CNRS La Rochelle Université

-Stormm-Survey is based on the Stormm® optical system.
-Once the images have been acquired, Stormm-Analysis provides a database of aerial photos ready for expert identification, as well as ergonomic and upgradable analysis tools.
+Stormm-Survey utilizes proprietary optical technology, the Stormm® system.
+Following data acquisition, Stormm-Analysis provides a database of aerial photos ready for expert identification, along with user-friendly and scalable analysis tools.

-With Stormm-Survey, get a reliable imaging service, including:
+With Stormm-Survey, get a reliable imaging service that offers:

 Robust to glint conditions at the sea surface